 If you click on the street names, your maps application should open automatically to navigate you there.

-At Gniazdo (which by the way means “nest” translated from Polish) you will not only find very good coffee, but also a huge selection of cakes which in our opinion is one of the best in Wroclaw.
+At Gniazdo (which by the way means “nest” translated from Polish) you will not only find very good coffee, but also a huge selection of cakes which in our opinion are some of the best in Wroclaw.

 They will prepare you excellent speciality coffee (Aeropress, Chemex, Drip), but also serve interesting seasonal experiments, like the tonic coffee in the picture or a chili cappuccino.